Stapeley: History

 The Cronkinson Farm housing estate was built in the 1990s and further residential development adjacent to the town of Nantwich followed, reducing the rural character of the northern part of the civil parish.

 Governance

 Stapeley is administered by Stapeley and District Parish Council jointly with the adjacent parish of Batherton.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
 Stapeley falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Kieran Mullan since 2019, after being represented by Laura Smith (2017–19), Edward Timpson (2008–17) and Gwyneth Dunwoody (1983–2008).

+Stapeley was formerly a township in the parish of Wybunbury, from 1866 Stapeley was a civil parish in its own right, on 1 April 2023 the parish was abolished and merged with Batherton to form "Stapeley and District".

 Geography and transport

 The civil parish has a total area of 1247 acre.
 The terrain is predominantly flat, with an average elevation of around 50 metres.
 To the north of the A5301 is residential, adjacent to the south-east part of the town of Nantwich.
 The remainder of the civil parish is predominantly rural, with the major land use being agricultural.
 Howbeck Brook forms part of the southern boundary of the parish; several unnamed brooks run through the parish, and there are many scattered small meres and ponds.
 The parish contains a few small areas of woodland, including Drivers Copse.

 Three major A roads serve the parish: the A51 (London Road) runs north–south, the A529 (Broad Lane) forms part of the western boundary, and the A500 runs through the north of the parish on or near the boundary, meeting the A51 on the edge of the town of Nantwich.
 Additionally, the A5301 (Peter Destapleigh Way) runs east–west through the north of the parish, connecting the A51 and the A529.
 Two lanes run from the A51 towards Wybunbury: Wybunbury Lane runs eastwards at Butt Green, while Annions Lane runs northwards along the eastern parish boundary near Howbeck Bank.
 First and Second Dig Lanes both run broadly east–west, connecting the A51 and the A529; Stapeley village is located around Second Dig Lane.

 The Welsh Marches Railway forms part of the northern boundary of the parish; the nearest station is Nantwich.
 The Crewe and Nantwich Circular Walk runs east–west through the parish, in part following First Dig Lane.